Illegal dumping: Effects of illegal dumping

 Effects of illegal dumping include health, environmental, and economic consequences.
-While legal waste disposal locations, such as landfills, are designed to contain waste and its byproducts from infiltrating the surrounding environment, illegal dumping areas do not typically incorporate the same safeguards.
+While legal waste disposal locations, such as landfills, are designed to contain waste and prevent byproducts infiltrating the surrounding environment, illegal dumping areas do not typically incorporate the same safeguards.
 Due to this, illegal dumping may sometimes lead to pollution of the surrounding environment.
 Toxins or hazardous materials infiltrating soil and drinking water threaten the health of local residents.
 Additionally, illegal dump sites that catch fire pollute the air with toxic particles.
-Environmental pollution due to illegal dumping causes short-term and long-term health issues.
+Environmental pollution due to illegal dumping can damage health.
 Short-term issues include asthma; congenital illnesses; stress and anxiety; headaches, dizziness and nausea; and eye and respiratory infections.
 Long-term concerns include cancer and kidney; liver; respiratory; cardiovascular; brain; nervous; and lymphohematopoietic diseases.
 Beyond negative health outcomes due to pollution and toxic waste, illegal dumps pose a physical threat.
 Unstable piles of material and exposed nails threaten harm to humans, specifically children who may be attracted to illegal dumps as play areas.

 Illegal dumps also attract vermin and insects.
-Tires, a material frequently illegally disposed of as most municipalities ban their disposal in landfills, provide an ideal breeding ground for mosquitos due to stagnant water collected within.
-Mosquitoes transfer life-threatening diseases, such as encephalitis and West Nile virus, to humans.
+Tires, a material frequently dumped because most municipalities ban their disposal in landfills, provide an ideal breeding ground for mosquitos due to stagnant water collected within.

-Materials disposed of in illegal dumps, specifically tires and electronic waste, are combustible.
+Tires and electronic waste are combustible.
 Outbreaks of fire at illegal dump sites can lead to forest fires, causing erosion and destroying habitat.

 Illegal dumping also negatively affects surrounding property values.
 Unattractive and odorous accumulations of waste discourage commercial and residential developers from improving communities.
 Additionally, existing residents may have difficulty “taking pride” in their neighborhoods.

 In addition to decreasing property values and, therefore, tax revenue for governments, illegal dumping costs governments millions of dollars in clean up costs.
 In the United Kingdom, the Environmental Protection Agency spends £100–150 million annually to investigate and clean up illegal dump sites.
 The United States Environmental Protection Agency estimates several million in costs each year nationwide.

-How to combat illegal dumping
+Deterring illegal dumping

 Efforts to combat illegal dumping vary in each situation as solutions are crafted with specific community dynamics in mind.
 However, common approaches include a combination of limiting access to illegal dumping sites, surveillance, enforcement, and increasing access to legal waste disposal opportunities.
 Listed below are common techniques employed by governing bodies: